Mount Washington Cog Railway

 As we took the hour-long tour up the mountain, the views were breathtaking.

 The kids loved learning all about how the trains worked and where the brakes were, so the Cog Railway tour was awesome for them.

 I loved that I could sit back and really enjoy the incredible views, especially once we go above tree level.

 Soon we started to see hikers and the Mount Washington Observatory, and we learned that it had snowed just a week prior to our visit.
 That’s right, it was snowing at the top of Mount Washington in late June!

 Once we arrived at the top of the mountain, we were let off of the train to explore for an hour.

-At the top of Mount Washington there is much more than just breathtaking views.
-While the views are incredibly stunning and span as far north as Canada and as far east as the Atlantic ocean, my kids would quickly become board of looking at mountains and valleys.
+At the top of Mount Washington, there is much more than just breathtaking views.
+While the views are incredibly stunning and span as far north as Canada and as far east as the Atlantic ocean, my kids would quickly become bored of looking at mountains and valleys.

-First we got a traditional picture at the summit, because if you reach the highest peek in the north east, even if it was by way of train and not hiking, you get a picture!
+First, we got a traditional picture at the summit, because if you reach the highest peak in the northeast, even if it was by way of train and not hiking, you get a picture!

 After taking our picture at the summit, we headed over to the Tip Top House.
 This hotel was created in 1853 way before access to the top of the mountain was improved.
 The stone building was renovated in 1986 with period furnishings and has become a tourist attraction on the summit.